Skip to main content

 Carer Health and Wellbeing

-It is important that you take care of your own health, even if you are busy looking after someone else's health.
+It is important that you take care of your own health.
+Even if you are busy looking after someone else's health.

 Stay well this Winter

-The Flu can be far more serious for the person you care for than you think.
-It can lead to serious complications such as bronchitis and pneumonia, and could even land them in hospital.
+The Flu can be far more serious to the person you care for.
+It can lead to serious problems such as:

-- Get in touch with Hartlepool Carers for local help and advice for Carers
+• Get in touch with Hartlepool Carers for local help and advice for Carers

 More ways to take care of yourself